dos2unix

 Later versions of dos2unix have additional options to add/remove Byte Order Marks (BOM) and handle alternate code pages.

-Alternative using sed
+An alternative method using sed

 sed -i -e 's/\r//g' file